juanluisbaptiste/docker-postfix/README.md

     -v $(pwd)/secrets/:/secrets/
 * `ALWAYS_ADD_MISSING_HEADERS` This is related to the [always\_add\_missing\_headers](http://www.postfix.org/postconf.5.html#always_add_missing_headers) Postfix option (default: `no`).
 If set to `yes`, Postfix will always add missing headers among `From:`, `To:`, `Date:` or `Message-ID:`.

+* `OVERWRITE_FROM` This will rewrite the from address overwriting it with the specified address for all email being relayed.
+Example settings:
+    OVERWRITE_FROM=email@company.com
+    OVERWRITE_FROM="Your Name" <email@company.com>

 To use this container from anywhere, the 25 port or the one specified by `SMTP_PORT` needs to be exposed to the docker host server:

     docker run -d --name postfix -p "25:25"  \